Justice commits $39 million to developing Hobet site

-Earlier this month, the West Virginia National Guard said they were pulling out of the site and relocating their operations elsewhere.
+Earlier this month, the West Virginia National Guard said it was pulling out of the site and relocating its operations elsewhere.

 Justice said recruitment of industry will be key to the success of the site.

-When asked by HD Media why now is the right time for the commitment versus 2017 when his office initially committed $30 million to the project but saw no dirt moved, Justice said it came down to the fiscal health of West Virginia at the time.
+When asked by the Coal Valley News why today is the right time for the commitment versus 2017 — when his office initially committed $30 million to the project but saw no dirt moved — Justice said it came down to the fiscal health of West Virginia at the time.

+Justice was referencing the $500 million Virgin Hyperloop Certification Center slated to be constructed on nearly 800 acres of land in Grant and Tucker counties, bringing thousands of construction jobs initially.

-Justice added that what he sees is tremendous potential for multiple industries.
+Justice said there is tremendous potential for multiple industries at the Rock Creek Development Park.

 Opportunity Zones are economically distressed communities that may qualify for tax deferment.